The Moser-Tardos Framework with Partial Resampling: Packet routing

 We have $\lambda_x = (i-4) \alpha$, and so it suffices to satisfy the condition

 in order to find acceptable delays.
-Such delays lead to a schedule of length $L' \leq (1 + 1/m) L + i$, which satisfies the 4-conditions with $T, T'$.
+Such delays lead to a schedule of length $L' \leq (1 + 1/m) L + i$, which satisfies the 4IC with $T, T'$.

-Thus, we have reduced our problem to constructing fractional hitting sets $Q_{f,I}$ which have a sufficiently small value for $\frac{\Phi_0 + \Phi_1 + \Phi_2 + \Phi_3}{1 - \Phi}$.
-We will describe this next.
-Although we have stated the proposition for a particular choice of parameters, we will walk through the algorithm we use to construct it.
+Thus, we have reduced our problem to constructing fractional hitting-sets $Q_{f,I}$ which have a sufficiently small value for $\frac{\Phi_0 + \Phi_1 + \Phi_2 + \Phi_3}{1 - \Phi}$.
+Although we have stated the proposition for a particular choice of parameters, we will walk through the algorithm we use to construct it next.

-The bad event depends $\mathcal B_{f,I}$ is determined by the number of variables of each type assigned to edge $f$ on the aligned 4-interval $I$.
+The bad event depends $\mathcal B_{f,I}$ is determined by the number of variables of each type assigned to edge $f$ on interval $I$.
 There are at most $C$ such variables of each type; to simplify the notation, we suppose there are exactly $C$.
 The fractional hitting-set $Q_{f,I}$ assigns weights to any subset of the $4 C$ variables involved in the bad event; we can write such a subset as $Y = Y_1 \cup Y_2 \cup Y_3 \cup Y_4$, where the packet/delays in $Y_j$ all have type $j$.